playframework/playframework/documentation/manual/javaGuide/tutorials/zentasks/JavaGuide5.md

 Now that we can log in, let's start writing functionality for our application.
 We'll start simple, by adding dynamic functionality to the navigation drawer, that is, the sidebar with the list of projects.

-To implement the client side logic, we are going to use CoffeeScript, a language that makes Javascript very simple and easy to work with.
-We could just as easily use JavasSript, but Play comes with a build in CoffeeScript compiler, so we'll see how we can utilise that.

-Additionally, we'll use Backbone.js to manage our views.
-In contrast to a typical Backbone app, where your models live on the client side, we'll keep our models all on the server side, and just use Backbone views, binding them to the views rendered by Plays scala templates.
-This allows us to use Plays templating system, and also means that our application will be much easier to make work in browsers that don't support Javascript, be crawled by search engines, etc.
+To start off in this chapter we will implement the backend, including tests.

-## The Project controller
+## The Projects controller

-Let's start with the backend.
 We're going to add a few new backend actions, specifically to:

 * Add a project
 * Rename a project